AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 ## Version Purge and Audit Log Purge Maintenance Tasks {#purge-tasks}

-Purging versions and the audit log reduces the size of the repository and in some scenarios can improve performance.
+Purging versions and the audit log reduces the size of the repository, and in some scenarios, can improve performance.

+[!NOTE] AEM Guides customers should not configure Version Purge.

 ### Defaults {#defaults}

 Currently, purging is not enabled by default, but this will change in the future.
-Environments that were created before the default purging is enabled will have a more conservative threshold, so that purging does not occur unexpectedly.
+Environments that were created before the default purging is enabled will have a more conservative threshold so that purging does not occur unexpectedly.
 See the Version Purge and Audit Log Purge sections below for more details about the default purging policy.
 <!-- Version purging and audit log purging are on by default, with different default values for environments with ids higher than **TBD** versus those with ids lower than that value. -->

 <!-- ### Overriding the default values with a new configuration {#override} -->

-The default purge values can be overridden by declaring a configuration file and deploying it, as described below.
+The default purge values can be overridden by declaring a configuration file and deploying it as described below.

 <!-- The reason for this behavior is to clarify the ambiguity over whether the default purge values would take effect once you remove the declaration. -->

 ### Applying a configuration {#configure-purge}

-Declare a configuration file and deploy it, as described in the following steps.
-When declaring a configuration file, both version purge and audit log purge rules must be declared.
+Declare a configuration file and deploy it as described in the following steps.

 >[!NOTE]
 > Once you deploy the version purge node in the configuration file, you must keep it declared and not remove it.
 The configuration pipeline will fail if you attempt to do so.